CloudLabs-MOC/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

-﻿# DP 200 - Implementing a Data Platform Solution
+# DP 200 - Implementing a Data Platform Solution
-# Lab 4 - Building Globally Distributed Databases with Cosmos DB
+# Lab 3 - Building Globally Distributed Databases with Cosmos DB

 **Estimated Time**: 60 minutes

-**Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

-**Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.4_ folder.
+**Lab files**: The files for this lab are located in the _C:\AllFiles\DP-200-Implementing-an-Azure-Data-Solution-master\Labfiles\Starter\DP-200.4_ folder.

 ## Lab overview